oreagan14/detectick_app/README.md

-# detectick_app
+# Detectick(Mobile App)
 A Computer Vision Approach in Identifying External Parasites Mobile Application

-# Detectick(Mobile App)

 # Installing Android Studio
 Note: It is recommended to use Android Studio in the course network disk, otherwise there may be version compatibility issues and you will be prompted to install the SDK during installation.